 Do you already have a Product-Market Fit (PMF)?

-I’ve been hearing it more and more lately, the question whether some has a PMF yet.
+I’ve been hearing it more and more lately, the question whether someone has a PMF yet.

 Maybe you’re already familiar with the term, you already have it or you just want to know how to get it…